Published: August 1, 2018

-To digitally manage the processes regarding your loyalty program and overview statistics, you’ll need a sort of dashboard with access to all features.
+To be able to digitally manage the processes regarding your loyalty program and have an overview of the statistics, you’ll need some sort of a dashboard with access to all of the features.

 This feature can include:

 Another essential part of this screen is analytics.
-It’s important to ensure that you can measure how successful (in all respects) the project is, which implies: total revenue, revenue over a time span, a total number of users, new users, active users, retention rate, average time spent in an app, and other KPIs that are important for you.
+It’s important to ensure that you can measure how successful (in all respects) your project is.
+This implies calculating: the total revenue, the revenue over a certain time span, the total number of users, the total number of new users and active users, the retention rate, the average time spent on the app, and other KPIs that are important to you.

 Even though most of the features can be built without using third-party APIs, there are many time-saving options on the market that you can implement into your custom loyalty app:

 It’s necessary to correctly calculate the cost of building a loyalty app to prevent troubles such as lack of financial means in the middle of the development.
-However, it’s quite a challenge and a matter of luck to predict the exact amount of costs since each case is unique.
+However, it’s quite hard to correctly predict the exact amount of costs since each case is unique.

 A mobile app for your loyalty program is a great complement that can boost the benefits you get from having such a program.

-Additional, we’d like to give you 3 main recommendation for loyalty app development that we know from our experience will be relevant for any business:
+Furthermore, we’d like to give you 3 important recommendations for loyalty app development that we know from experience can be relevant for any type of business:

 If you need any help with the development or have some questions left, feel free to contact us.
 We’ll find a way to help you!